 Facility: The meet will be conducted in an eight lane indoor, heated swimming pool with a 25 yard course, using a Colorado timing system and Meet Manager Software.
 Starting platforms are located at the deep end of the pool.
 There is no warm up/cool down pool.
 Parking, spectator, and restroom space is adequate.
 Food and beverages will be available at the concession stand.
 Signs will be posted.

-Water Depth: The minimum water depth, measured in accordance with Article 103.2.3, is 13 feet, at the start end and 4 feet, 6 inches at the turn end.
-Both ends were measured at one and five meters.
+Water Depth: The minimum water depth, measured in accordance with Article 103.2.3, is 13 feet, at the start end and 4 feet, 6 inches at the turn end Both ends were measured at one and five meters.

 Course